noscripter/amok/man/amok.print.3.md

 ## DESCRIPTION

-Creates a middleware function that mirrors the client's console stream to the specified `stream`.
+Creates a middleware function that mirrors the client console output to the specified `stream`.

 ## RETURN VALUE